 Cauliflower needs full sun, although on hot days, shading with row covers is recommended.
 The soil must be kept moist but not wet.
 Water regularly and mulch around each plant to retain moisture in the soil.

 Cauliflower is a biennial, which means it will flower and produce seeds in its second year.
 If you want to collect the seeds, cover the plants during the winter to protect them from freezing.
 Cauliflower roots are sensitive and don't like to be moved, so transplanting from the ground into containers isn't an option, but if you grow a plant in a large, movable container for the purpose of seed collection, you can move the container indoors and put it under grow lights for the winter.
 It's important to note, however, that hybrid plants may not produce viable seeds or plants that come true to the parent plant.
 Grow an heirloom variety if you want to save the seeds.

 How to Harvest Cauliflower

 Before harvest, white cauliflower needs blanching, or the sun will turn it yellow.
 You do this by wrapping the outer leaves around the head when it's about the size of an egg and tying the leaves with twine or a rubber band.
-This isn't necessary with colored cauliflower varieties, such as purple or orange cauliflower, of which cheddar is the best-known example.
+This isn't necessary with colored cauliflowers, such as purple or orange cultivars.
 You can also plant self-blanching cauliflower, which has leaves that automatically grow around the head to protect it.